klaarnut/user-docs/en/website-content.md

 ![image](images/fontfamily.png)

-Selecting font family from the drop-down list and you can add more font family from Google Font.
+Selecting font family from the drop-down list and you can use **our new feature to add more font family from Google Font** as well!

-Step to add font family from Google Font.
+**Add font family from Google Font**

 1. Choosing a font at [Google Font](https://fonts.google.com).
 2. On RVsitebuilder text tool, click plus button behind a font family.